How does a car insurance deductible work?

 For the most part, you’ll have the option to choose a deductible that works best for you, with the expectation that you would pay that amount in the event of a corresponding claim type.
 Let's consider an example: You've unfortunately gotten into an at-fault accident, but luckily, you know you're covered under Collision coverage.
 Your policy indicates a $1000 Collision deductible and a $500 Comprehensive deductible.
 In this instance, if you proceed to file a claim, you would need to file one under your Collision coverage and will be responsible for paying the $1,000 Collision deductible.
 The Comprehensive deductible would not apply and would not need to be paid out since you did not file a claim under that specific coverage.
 That means you only pay the deductible that is associated with the claim you choose to file.

 If you're wondering what specific situations you may encounter that may not require you to pay a deductible, consider some of these scenarios:

 1. If you get into a not-at-fault accident and the third party (at-fault driver) is known and insured (assuming you have not opted for a deductible for Direct Compensation Property Damage).

 2. If you're a TD Insurance customer of 10+ years without any claims that has fully benefitted from our TD Insurance Decreasing DeductibleTM feature, which reduces your Collision or All Perils deductible by 10% each year you’re claims-free.
 (By the 10th claim-free year, you could have a $0 deductible.)

 3. If you're a TD Insurance customer and have our Grand Touring Solution® (a feature that extends your coverage to rental cars and more).
-Should you experience a Total Loss or a Hit & Run, TD Insurance will waive your deductible amount (conditions apply).
+Should you experience a Hit & Run, TD Insurance will waive your deductible amount (conditions apply).

 4. If you file a claim under Comprehensive coverage for a chip/small crack in your windshield, provided it can be repaired (province dependent).